BHAGYAMUNI/team/README.md

 - **Three.js** – For creating dynamic 3D visual backgrounds.
 - **Framer Motion** – For smooth animations and transitions.

+## 📌 Use Cases

+ -  A developer wants to find a designer for a UI-heavy project in a hackathon.
+ -  A beginner is looking for a team that can help guide them through their first event.
+ -  A group of users want to assemble a team based on complementary skills and hackathon interests.

 ## 📁 Project Structure

 teamup/